Isostasy with Love: I Elastic equilibrium: Fluid Love numbers

 where $g_r$ is the gravitational acceleration at radius $r$, while shear stresses vanish (\textit{free-slip} at the ocean boundaries):

 There are only two independent variables instead of three, which can be chosen as $y_5^J$ and a new continuous variable denoted $y_7^J$ \citep{saito1974}:

 If the ocean is the only fluid layer, the three variables within the elastic core are reduced to one at the core-ocean boundary because of the fluid-constraint and the free-slip condition.
 The two fluid variables $y_5^J$ and $y_7^J$ thus depend on one unknown constant.
 At the shell-ocean boundary, the indeterminated tangential displacement and radial stress yield two other unknown constants on which the elastic-gravitational equations depend within the shell.
+At degree one, $y_7^J=0$ and $y_5^J$ is proportional to $g_r$ in the fluid layer \citep{saito1974}.